Copyright Permissions Service

 - Take your original copies, along with a Course Pack Order Form, to one of the University Digital Print Centers

 - Your students will be able to purchase the pack in the Bookstore when classes begin

 - Send your request, valid EFS string, required item information (e.g., title, author, pages) and number needed to email@example.com

 - You will be notified when the permissions have been obtained.

-So, you have determined that the work you want to use is probably not in the public domain, and that it is not available under a Creative Commons license (or that your use is not covered by an existing license).
-You don't think your use is covered by any of the exceptions or limitations, including fair use (or you just feel unsure whether your use is a fair use.)
-You may still be able to use the work, if you seek permission!
+The Copyright Permissions Service is here to assist faculty and staff at the University of Minnesota in acquiring permissions to use copyrighted items in their scholarship, course websites, course packs, Libraries Reserve and other University-related purposes.
+We can help with permissions if the item is not in the public domain, available under a Creative Commons license or already covered by an existing license.
+We can also obtain permissions if you don't think your use is covered by any of the exceptions or limitations, including fair use or you just feel unsure whether your use is a fair use.

 This web site presents information about copyright law.
 The University Libraries make every effort to assure the accuracy of this information but do not offer it as counsel or legal advice.
 Consult an attorney for advice concerning your specific situation.